Birds of Prey (1973 film): Plot

-Walker then continues the aerial pursuit as the robbers attempt to ram him and fly off.
-Low on fuel, Walker stops a gasoline tanker on U.S. Route 40 and tops up his fuel supply.
-He also offers to buy a shotgun from another driver after explaining the situation, but the driver refuses his cash and gives him the weapon.
-Walker continues the pursuit, while McAndrew informs him that fingerprints have identified two of the robbers as former Marines who served in Vietnam and they surmise that the chopper pilot is similarly experienced.
-The hostage is identified as Teresa Janice Shaw, a bank employee, who is due to get married that Friday.
+While flying his helicopter, Harry Walker observes an armed robbery of an armored car at the Zion's Bank in downtown Salt Lake City in which bearded men gun down the guards and grab a canvas sack of currency, then grab a female hostage and shove her into their getaway car.
+Over the radio, Walker reports what he has seen to his old military commander McAndrew.
+Walker then pursues the car, while McAndrew informs him that fingerprints have identified two of the robbers as former Marines who served in Vietnam and they surmise that the chopper pilot is similarly experienced.
+Their hostage is identified as Teresa Janice "T.J."
+Shaw, a bank employee, who is due to get married that Friday.